LabTranslationalArchitectomics/expressyouRcell/README.md

 Otherwise, you can create the gene-localization table with the ```map_gene_localization``` function provided within expressyouRcell.

 ### map_gene_localization function
-The filename of the gene annotation file used during the alignment of your samples (in GTF format) should be provided as input to this function.
+The filename of the gene annotation file used during the alignment of your samples (a gene transfer format file, i.e. GTF) should be provided as input to this function.
+The GTF file can be downloaded from https://www.gencodegenes.org/.

 Additionally, the function requires also the name of the organism.
 Available organisms are: Homo.sapiens, Mus.musculus, Rattus.norvegicus, Danio.rerio and Saccharomyces.cerevisiae.

 On the complete set of gene symbols, a gene ontology enrichment analysis is performed to associate a gene with a term in the cellular component ontology.
 For this purpose, only the sub-ontology of the cellular components is taken into consideration.
 This function generates the gene-localization table, which maps each gene to the locations in the cellular structures, either cellular compartments or macromolecular complexes.

 Example of usage with the annotation GTF file:
 ```